SmarterApp/RDW_Documentation/deploy/Deployment.AWS.md

 **Intended Audience**: this document provides a detailed checklist for deploying the Reporting Data Warehouse (RDW) applications in an AWS environment.
 Operations and system administrators will find it useful.

 > Although these are generic instructions, having an example makes it easier to document and understand.
 Throughout this document we'll use `opus` as the sample environment name; this might correspond to `staging` or `production` in the real world.
 We'll use `sbac.org` as the domain/organization.
+For our tenant id/state we'll use `OT`.
 Any other ids, usernames or other system-generated values are products of the author's imagination.
-The reader is strongly encouraged to use their own consistent naming conventions. **Avoid putting real environment-specific details _especially secrets and sensitive information_ in this document.**
+The reader is strongly encouraged to use their own consistent naming conventions.

+**Avoid putting real environment-specific details _especially secrets and sensitive information_ in this document, unless it has been moved to a private repository.**

 > **NOTE:** these instructions were originally written for a v1.0 installation.
-The v1.0 -> v1.1 upgrade instructions were then merged, but the consolidated instructions haven't been thoroughly tested for a clean v1.1 installation.
+The upgrade instructions through v1.4 were then merged, but the consolidated instructions haven't been thoroughly tested for a clean v1.4 installation.

 ### Table Of Contents
 * [Reference](#reference)